 Coffee increases Vata.
 Excess Vata dosha will cause or increase symptoms like restlessness, anxiety, insomnia and constipation.

-(You may think coffee helps you with your bowel movement, but it’s the opposite.
-It’s the same as with long term use of laxatives: after a while of daily usage of a laxative, your natural bowel movement disappears and it only works with the laxative/coffee, making you completely dependent on it.
-Just so you know ;-) )
+You may think coffee helps you with your bowel movement, but it’s actually quite the opposite.
+It’s the same as with long term use of laxatives: when you use a laxative regularly, your natural bowel movement disappears and it only works with the laxative/coffee, making you completely dependent on it.
+Moreover, coffee is drying.
+Dryness in the colon leads to constipation, therefore increasing Vata even more.

 Pitta and coffee